 Take a moment to inventory the plastic found in your kitchen.
 What material is your Tupperware, utensils, cups, etc.?
 Now look at the food you purchased for the week and think about how it was packaged.
-Chances are your fruit, meats, and snacks came wrapped in plastic or packaged in a resealable plastic bag or container.
-Now that you realize how much plastic your household consumes in a week, you may be wondering how we have become so reliant on it.
+Your fruit, meats, and snacks were wrapped in plastic or packaged in a resealable plastic bag or container.
+Now that you realize how much plastic your household consumes in a week, you may wonder how we have become so reliant on it.

-Plastic is a material that has been around since the 1950s and has become a staple for our everyday life.
-While it is durable, we are beginning to realize that its inability to biodegrade is detrimental to the environment.
+Plastic is a material that has been around since the 1950s and has become a staple in our everyday life.
+While it is durable, we are beginning to realize its inability to biodegrade harms the environment.
 We need to act now to solve this problem; however, first, we need to identify why we created it in the first place.
-Edmund Burke once said, “those that don’t know history are doomed to repeat it.”
-For this reason, it’s time to become knowledgeable about the origins of plastic, thus helping us understand how we can successfully transition to the use of sustainable resources in the future.
+Edmund Burke once said, “Those that don’t know history are doomed to repeat it.”
+For this reason, it’s time to become knowledgeable about the origins of plastic, thus helping us understand how we can successfully transition to using sustainable resources in the future.

 Plastic’s Original Purpose

 The creation of plastic dates back to 1869, when John Wesley Hyatt created a substitute for ivory (“The History and Future of Plastics,” n.d.).
-As billiards was growing in popularity, the supply of ivory began to increase, therefore leading to the mass slaughter of elephants for their tusks.
-By creating this synthetic polymer, we were able to avoid the depletion of our natural ivory resources.
+As billiards grew in popularity, the supply of ivory began to increase, leading to the mass slaughter of elephants for their tusks.
+By creating this synthetic polymer, we could avoid the depletion of our natural ivory resources.
 By 1907, Leo Baekeland invented the first fully synthetic plastic— this was the first product made without using a single molecule found in nature (“The History and Future of Plastics,”n.d.).
-As the manufacturing of plastic began to develop, it became a widely popular material to use due to its ability to be molded into many shapes and sizes.
+As plastic manufacturing began to develop, it became a widely popular material due to its ability to be molded into many shapes and sizes.

 How to Solve the Problem

 The problem is scary; however, the solution is simple.
 First, we need to minimize the use of single-use plastic as much as possible.
-Next, we need to switch to sustainable products that will decrease our consumption of single-use plastic.
-Switching to reusable straws, cups, and utensils are all fantastic ways to eliminate plastic without uprooting your lifestyle.
-Next, please donate as much as possible to keep our economy moving in a circular motion.
-Lastly, we need to become more sustainable and recycle as much single-use plastic as we possibly can.
-If we can master these three simple rules, we will be able to decrease the percentage of plastic substantially.
+Next, we must switch to sustainable products that decrease our single-use plastic consumption.
+Switching to reusable straws, cups, and utensils is a fantastic way to eliminate plastic without uprooting your lifestyle.
+Next, please donate as much as possible to keep our economy moving circularly.
+Lastly, we must become more sustainable and recycle as much single-use plastic as possible.
+If we can master these three simple rules, we can substantially decrease plastic percentage.

 The History and Future of Plastics.
 (N/A).
 Science History Institute.
 Retrieved from https://www.sciencehistory.org/the-history-and-future-of-plastics